francescolorenzetti/types-4-strapi/README.md

 ```
 The generated types will be in the `types` folder.

-### Strapi 4 quirks
+### Attributes

-In most cases, Strapi returns objects where all the properties (aside from `id`) are wrapped into an `attributes` object.
-For this reason, this is how types-4-strapi's interfaces are structured.
+For some inscrutable reason, Strapi 4 returns objects where all the properties (aside from `id`) are wrapped into an `attributes` object.
+The resulting interfaces will look like this:

 ```
 {